mindspore-lab/mindocr/examples/license_plate_detection_and_recognition/README.md

 ## Dataset download

-On the [CCPD official project website](https://github.com/detectRecog/CCPD), follow the instructions to download the dataset:
+Download the dataset following the instructions on the [CCPD official project website](https://github.com/detectRecog/CCPD):

 Unzip the dataset into the CCPD_Tutorial/datasets directory: